 If you need to add photos to your app, make sure they are of the highest possible quality.
 Users like it when they can zoom in on a picture and see every part of it in detail.

-5. Bright images as a must-have
+5. Bright images are a must-have

-The errors you can find most often are: 1) the picture doesn’t correspond to the meaning of the text, 2) the contrast is low.
-The main screen should hook up the person and convey a certain message, while lack of contrast will anyway kill everything.
+The errors you can find most often are: 1) the picture doesn’t correspond to the meaning of the text, and 2) the contrast is low.
+The main screen should hook up the person and convey a certain message, while a lack of contrast will anyway kill everything.
 If you have an image with a blue sky, the white text will be difficult to read.
 We are not saying you cannot use white for text but we want you to pay attention to the contrast so that the text is well-read and matches the image.

 You need to be careful when using combinations of light-hued and light-toned colors because of the unstable contrast level.
 It is suitable for inputs, however, it’s still better not to make the text white.
 We don’t use the service to put aside potentially ‘wrong’ colors, we use it to make sure we don’t use low-contrast combinations.
 Consider WCAG not as a rule, but as a warning.